 Hormone changes during puberty, menopause and the menstrual cycle can also cause sensitivity in the gingiva.

 Pregnancy is another possible cause.
 As stated by PubMed.gov, ovarian hormones such as estrogen and progesterone rise at this stage causing pregnant women to be more likely to experience gingivitis.
-It is said that gingivitis generally occurs to 60-75% of pregnant women, but if they practice good oral hygiene in the beginning of pregnancy, the rate will only be 0.3%.
+It is said that gingivitis generally occurs in 60-75% of pregnant women, but if they practice good oral hygiene at the beginning of pregnancy, the rate will only be 0.3%.

 Nutritional Deficiency is also a possible cause.
 Lack of good nutrition can affect one’s health causing various health problems including gingivitis.
 Vitamin C deficiency is linked to gum disease (think scurvy).

 Human Immunodeficiency Virus (HIV) leads to a higher risk of gingivitis.
 Having HIV is a serious matter, it reduces the immune system’s effectiveness which affects all the body systems.
-The mouth will be a good indication if you have an immunodeficiency through observing it.
-At an early stage of HIV, several symptoms will show up especially in your mouth.
+The mouth will be a good indication if you have immunodeficiency observing it.
+At an early stage of HIV, several symptoms will show up, especially in your mouth.

 - Dryness of Mouth & Cavities